 We include products in articles we think are useful for our readers.
 If you buy products or services through links on our website, we may earn a small commission.

-The Ketogenic Diet: An In-Depth Guide to Keto
+The Ketogenic Diet: Beginners Guide to the Keto Lifestyle

 The ketogenic diet is a low-carb high-fat way of eating that offers numerous health benefits.

 Ketogenic diets have been in use for over 100 years to treat epilepsy.
 And research over the last ten to fifteen years has shown ketogenic diets are also effective for the treatment of cancer , neurological diseases such as Alzheimer’s , type 1 and type 2 diabetes, insulin resistance and cardiovascular disease.

 This detailed beginner’s guide to the ketogenic diet has everything you need to get started today.

 Table of Contents